kailigu/pyspark-airflow-aws/README.md

 ![img](img/model.png)

 The model follows a star schema with several dimensions and one fact table for query performance.
+The grain of the fact table is a transaction record for an immigrant.
-The dimension WEATHER is a role-playing dimension to query both the weather of arrival date and departure date.
+The dimension WEATHER is a role-playing dimension to query both the weather of arrival date and departure date. \
+The model is designed for anyone who's interested in finding patterns in US immigration records.
+Questions like the following could be easily quried:

+- Which US city is the most popular destination?
+- Does this popularity correlate with weather or immigrants' age, origin country or gender?
+- Does the demographics of the city have anything to do with immigrants' preference of visits?
+- Is it that less people are visiting US in the winter?

+### Choice of tools

+The project is implemented in Docker containers to priovide consistency and scalability.\
+The ETL flow is orchestarted by AIRFLOW.
+Dimension tables are transformed by Pandas as they can be easily fit into memory.
+The fact table is transformed by Spark as its enormisity and multiple joins are required to add foreign keys to it.

 ### ETL DAG